 - Disabled and/or have severe service needs - Disabling conditions are defined as: - A physical, mental or emotional impairment, including an impairment cause by alcohol or drugs, post-traumatic stress disorder, or brain injury that: - Is expected to be long-continuing or of indefinite duration; - Substantially impedes the individual's ability to live independently; and - Could be improved by the provision of more suitable housing conditions. - A developmental disability, as defined in section 102 of the Developmental Disabilities Assistance and Bill of Rights Act of 2000 (42 U.S.C.
 15002); or - The disease of acquired immunodeficiency syndrome (AIDS) or any condition arising from the etiologic agency for acquired immunodeficiency syndrome (HIV) - Two or more severe service needs.
-Severe service needs are determined based on the following:

-- Past eviction(s) - Past felony conviction(s) - No current income - Victim of domestic violence in the prior 6 months - Number of times homeless - Families with someone who is pregnant and not engaged with another re-housing provider - Families that include a Veteran who is not eligible for re-housing assistance through Supportive Services for Veteran Families (SSVF) program - Families headed by transition-age youth (18-24) not engaged with another re-housing provider (including specialized RRH for transition-age youth). - Families not otherwise included above will be considered for RRH if there are no other individuals in the target populations above and based on prioritization and available capacity.
+Severe service needs are determined based on the following: - Past eviction(s) - Past felony conviction(s) - No current income - Survivor of domestic violence, dating violence, sexual assault, or stalking in the prior 6 months - Number of times homeless - Families with someone who is pregnant and not engaged with another re-housing provider - Families that include a Veteran who is not eligible for re-housing assistance through Supportive Services for Veteran Families (SSVF) program - Survivors of domestic violence, dating violence, sexual assault, or stalking (including specialized RRH for survivors of domestic violence, dating violence, sexual assault, or stalking) - Families headed by transition-age youth (18-24) not engaged with another re-housing provider (including specialized RRH for transition-age youth). - Families not otherwise included above will be considered for RRH if there are no other individuals in the target populations above and based on prioritization and available capacity.